BrittanyGates/The-Infected-Land/README.md

 2. Change directory (`cd`) to the `src` directory of the program's directory path using one of the examples below:
     - Linux or macOS: `cd /home/$username/Downloads/The-Infected-Land/src`
     - Windows: `cd \Users\$username\Downloads\The-Infected-Land\src`
-3. Type the following command to run the program: `python main.py`
+3. Type the following command to run the program: `python main.py` or `python3 main.py`

 ## Help